House of Lords Bill [HL]

 Overview

-This bill, the House of Lords Act 2017, aims to reform the composition of the House of Lords by limiting the number of hereditary peers who can sit and by removing the automatic disqualification of hereditary peers from sitting in the House of Commons.
+This bill, the House of Lords Act 2017, aims to reform the composition of the House of Lords by limiting the number of hereditary peers who can be members.
+It also removes the disqualification of hereditary peers from voting in and standing for election to the House of Commons.

 Description